zebreus/symbolator/README.md

 == Download

 You can access the Symbolator Git repository from [Github](https://github.com/zebreus/symbolator).
 You can install direct from PyPI with the "pip" command if you have it available.

+== Contributing

+Thank you for considering contributing to this project!

+To contribute, please follow these steps:

+1. Fork the repository and create your branch from main.
+2. Make the necessary changes and additions.
+3. Ensure that you are happy with your changes.
+4. Submit a pull request, describing the changes you've made and providing any relevant information.

+I will review your pull request as soon as possible.

 == Documentation